firstdraft/guides/nouns-verbs-and-grammar.md

 Each kind, or **class**, of data has its own set of **methods** that it can perform.
 For example:

 - numbers can do the usual computations
-- two times can tell you how far apart they are from one another
+- two dates can tell you how far apart they are from one another
 - lists can tell how you long they are, or sort themselves

 Ruby is known as a "batteries included" language because it comes with _so many_ methods out-of-the-box, saving the programmer the trouble of having to re-invent the wheel.

 Finally, *we can even make up our own nouns and verbs* and add them to the language.
-For example, we can create a data type `Venue`, teach it how to calculate the average rating of its reviews, and add that method to its instruction set.
+For example, we can create a data type `Venue`, teach it how to calculate the average rating from its reviewers, add that method to its instruction set, and then use it whenever we want.

-One of the best things about Ruby is its wonderful **open-source** community: programmers very often share these new classes that they write with one another, making the language ever more powerful and easier to use!
+One of the best things about Ruby is its wonderful **open-source** community: programmers very often share these new classes that they write with one another, making the language ever easier to use and more powerful!

 ## Ruby's primary syntax